Code-Institute-Submissions/Milestone_Project_Two/README.md

 **User 3: Local resident:** The user here is a resident of the city, that wants to find somewhere new that they just didn't know about.

+**User 4: Local resident:** As a local resident, the user has been asked for their opinion on where to go in Brighton.
+They can send a link to this website as quick and easy way to achieve this.

 ---

 ## Features

-The click through pages follow the stylish, simple theme, picking up the typograhy and colour.
+All the pages follow the stylish, simple theme, picking up the typograhy and colour.

-### Navigation bar
+### Navigation Bar

 This holds all the links to the main sections of the site: **HOME, EAT, DRINK, STAY**.
 This allows the user to navigate quickly to the relevant section. the **Handwritten Brighton** logo also acts as a link to the **HOME** page.